What Is the Procedure?

 What to Expect

-When you start to experience discomfort, such as wheezing and increased shortness of breath, or the breathing test demonstrates significant narrowing of the airways, your doctor will end the test.
+If you begin to experience discomfort, such as wheezing and increased shortness of breath, or the breathing test demonstrates significant narrowing of the airways, your doctor will end the test.

 Understanding the Results